Skip to main content

 At a glance

 The gateway acts as a public x402 payment boundary.
-A client requests execution, receives pricing in a 402 Payment Required response when the route is paid, settles in USDC, retries with a proof, and then receives the upstream result through the same public surface. x402 crypto rail flow This is the fastest way to understand the model:
+A client requests execution, receives pricing in a 402 Payment Required response when the route is paid, settles in USDC on a supported network, Base and Solana are live, Polygon and Arbitrum coming soon, retries with a proof, and then receives the upstream result through the same public surface.
+See Multi-chain Settlement. x402 crypto rail flow This is the fastest way to understand the model:

 1. The agent makes a normal request to the gateway.